applikatoni/applikatoni/README.md

   Applikatoni instance is the one specified at GitHub.
 * `github_client_id` - The client ID from your GitHub OAuth2 application.
 * `github_client_secret` - The client secret from your GitHub OAuth2 application.
-* `mandrill_api_key` - The API key of your [Mandrill](https://mandrillapp.com/)
-  account.
-This is needed to send daily digest emails.
+* `mandrill_api_key` - The API key of your [Mandrill](https://mandrillapp.com/) account.
+Optional, but this is needed to send daily digest emails.
 If this is blank or left out, no daily digest email will be sent.
+* `mailgun_base_url` and `mailgun_api_key` - The base URL and API key of your [Mailgun](https://mailgun.com/) account.
+Optional, but this is needed to send daily digest emails.
+If this is blank or left out, the configuration is checked for Mandrill credentials, if none are found, no daily digest email will be sent.
 * `applications` - An array of application configurations that Applikatoni can deploy.

 ### Application Properties